Food companies urge Britain to adopt tougher rules to protect tropical forests

 With the food industry under growing scrutiny for its role in driving deforestation in countries such as Brazil and Indonesia, Britain is drawing up legislation to force the sector to tighten oversight of its supply chains.

-In an open letter here, some 20 large companies welcomed the plans as a "step forward" but said "it's not currently envisioned to be enough to halt deforestation and we encourage the government to go further to ... address this issue."
+In an open letter, some 20 large companies welcomed the plans as a “step forward” but said “it’s not currently envisioned to be enough to halt deforestation and we encourage the government to go further to ... address this issue.”

-Signatories included supermarkets Tesco, Marks & Spencer, Morrison’s and Sainsbury’s, food manufacturers Unilever, Nestle and Greencore Group, McDonald’s Corp and various livestock producers.
+Signatories included supermarkets Tesco TSCO.L, Marks & Spencer MKS.L, Morrison's MRW.L and Sainsbury's SBRY.L, food manufacturers Unilever UNA.AS, Nestle NESN.S and Greencore Group GNC.L, McDonald's Corp MCD.N and various livestock producers.

 Britain’s move to introduce legal penalties for companies found to be complicit in deforestation aims to improve upon a range of voluntary, industry-led initiatives that have faced widespread criticism from environmental groups.